 The area you are polishing may be much smaller than 3m² and that’s fine.

 Using an electric hand grinding machine that is suitable around wet areas and has a variable speed is preferred and ensures better results.
 You’ll need a round pad holder that can take a smaller white fibre pad.
 140mm wide is a perfect size.
-XO2 sells these or you can cut them out of a larger pad.
+You can cut them out of a larger pad.
 Some people have successfully used car polishing devices to polish marble by hand.

 When polishing without a floor machine, elbow grease can be successful although sometimes it won’t be.
 If polishing without a machine, scrub the product into the surface by hand in fast anti-clockwise circular patterns working your way from the inside out.
 Then change to a fast clockwise circular pattern from the outside in.
 Wax on… Wax off… This motion will increase the working area.
 Continue the buffing process until the desired shine is achieved.